Mizo people: Old Tualte

 The exact date of Tualte's establishment remains uncertain, though its earliest recorded acknowledgement dates back to 1861.
 At that time, it comprised approximately 1,000 households and supported a substantial population.
 Tualte was home to several prominent figures in Mizo history, including Pasalṭha Vana Pa (Thangzachhinga), Chawngduma, Zampuimanga, Keikawla, and Tawkthiala, among others.
 Unlike settlements such as Selesih, which were governed by multiple chiefs, Tualte operated under the singular authority of Vanhnuailiana, whose father, Lalsavunga, was among the wealthiest chiefs in Mizo history.
 The decline of Tualte coincided with the devastating impact of the mauṭam famine.

 Lushai Expedition

-On 31 December 1871, a village in Cachar was raided by 200 Lushai warriors with 25 villagers killed and 37 taken prisoner.
+On 31 December 1871, a village in Cachar was raided by 200 Lushai warriors, with 25 villagers killed and 37 taken prisoner.
 The same day, a tea estate in Alexandrapur was destroyed in a joint raid of Chief Savunga and Chief Bengkhuaia.
-James Winchester who was visiting with his five year old daughter Mary Winchester was visiting the estate when the raid occurred.
+James Winchester was visiting the estate with his five-year-old daughter Mary when the raid occurred.
 He was killed by the warriors and his daughter was taken captive.
 The taking of Mary Winchester prompted outrage and encouraged a punitive expedition into the Lushai Hills.

-Two columns were established.
-The Chittagong (Southern) column and the Cachar (Northern) column.
+Two columns were established: the Chittagong (Southern) column and the Cachar (Northern) column.
 The Cachar Column defeated the villages of Pâwibâwia after attempting to cross his territory, leading him to side with Lalburha, the target of the expedition.
-The force occupied his village of Selâm but failed to secure his submission, preferring to continue towards Lalburha.
+The force occupied his village of Selâm but failed to secure his submission, instead continuing towards Lalburha.